-Pacific Lamprey - Across the spring observation period we observed no Pacific Lamprey predation events.
-It is likely that pinnipeds are consuming some lamprey in the BON tailrace.
+Only two Pacific Lamprey predation events were observed during the fall 2021 and spring 2022 observation periods, with one predation event occurring in each season.
+Both depredated Pacific Lamprey were consumed by SSL.
+It is likely that pinnipeds are consuming significant numbers of lamprey in the BON tailrace.
 Since our observations are limited to above-surface actions, we suspect subsurface predation may be occurring.
-This is supported by ODFW dietary analysis that found Pacific Lamprey remains in both SSL and CSL stomachs this year.